Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Results and Discussion

-where $\Delta\rho$ is the difference in density between the colloid and the suspending medium, $g$ is the acceleration due to gravity, $R$ is the radius of the particle, and $\eta$ is the dynamic viscosity of the liquid.
-For polystyrene, the difference in density of the particles from that of water is 0.05 g/cm$^3$ while for silica spheres it is 1.2 g/cm$^3$.
-At room temperature (22\degree C), the sedimentation velocity of the silica colloids is 0.234 $\mu$m/s and for polystyrene is 0.009 $\mu$m/s.
-Thus, for a range of interface velocities, the descending air-water interface can capture the polystyrene, but move too slowly to capture the silica.
-Once the particles are captured on the surface, they assemble into a structure which grows towards the center of the droplet, accumulating other surface-captured particles before they can reach the edge\cite{PolymerCoat}.
-This can then result in a more even dried deposit.
+colloid \cite{batchelor2000introduction, batchelorSlenderbodyTheoryParticles1970}, where $\Delta\rho$ is the difference in density between the colloid and the suspending medium, $g$ is the acceleration due to gravity, $a$ is the radius of the sphere/rod, $L$ is the length of the rod, $\eta$ is the dynamic viscosity of the liquid, and $c_0$ is a coefficient of order one that depends on the orientation of the rod.

+For polystyrene, the difference in density of the particles from that of water is 0.05 g/cm$^3$ while for silica spheres it is 1.2 g/cm$^3.$ At 22 \degree C, equation~\ref{eq:sediment_sphere} gives that the sedimentation velocity of a silica colloid is 0.234 $\mu$m/s and a polystyrene colloid is 0.009 $\mu$m/s.
+There are in general, not purely analytic expressions for the sedimentation of suspensions, and thus we employ numerical simulations to compute the sedimentation velocity in the suspensions.
+We performed simulations of sedimenting suspensions of anisotropic particles including overdamped hydrodynamic interactions and contact forces, see details in Methods and Materials.
+The simulations are done in periodic boxes to model bulk suspensions up to $\phi = 0.2$.
+As seen in Figure \ref{fig:vel_vs_phi}, the sedimentation velocity varies by less than an order of magnitude as $\phi$ is increased, as predicted and measured by previous works~\cite{brzinski2018observation, richardson1997sedimentation, batchelor1972sedimentation}.
+However, there is a large difference in sedimentation velocities of polystyrene vs.\ silica that persists for all $\phi$.
+Thus, we expect (and observe) that for a range of interface velocities, the descending air-water interface can capture the polystyrene particles but moves too slowly to capture the silica particles.
+Once the particles are captured on the surface, they assemble into a structure which grows towards the center of the droplet and accumulates other surface-captured particles before they can reach the edge~\cite{PolymerCoat}.
+This results in a more evenly dried deposit.
+We note that quantitative comparisons to the interface velocity are difficult to make given our imaging modality and fluctuations in evaporation times.
+The observed evaporation time ranged from 1 to 15 minutes depending on the ambient humidity and the particle concentration, although the range of evaporation times restricts to between 1 and 4 minutes if we exclude the cases where RH $=75\%.$ Despite this variation, our measured widths (and lack of even deposition) reveal that significant interface capture does not occur in samples containing silica particles as we only observed ring-shaped deposits.